-LIT119 Intellectual History and the Invention of the Literary

-LIT121 Indian Aesthetic Theory

-LIT125 Sign Forces: Visual, Verbal and the Digital

-LIT129 Introduction to Coleridge's Poetics

-LIT143 Critical Comparisons: Reading Plato

-LIT164 The Culture Critique of Raymond Williams

-LIT201 20th Century Literary Theory

-LIT206 Feminist Theory / Genealogies of Feminist Theory

-LIT211 Indian Poetics

-LIT226 The Experience of Literature

-LIT232 An Introduction to Theories of Reading

-LIT233 Literary Psychoanalysis

-LIT241 Literature and Psychoanalysis: Lacanian Perspectives

-LIT243 Acts of Reading

-LIT249 Literary Inquiries: Crossing the Postcolonial Abyss

-LIT253 Literary Theory: Plato to Post-Modernism

-0 0 : (0
+- LIT103 Literary Criticism I (Aristotle to the Present) - LIT119 Intellectual History and the Invention of the Literary - LIT121 Indian Aesthetic Theory - LIT125 Sign Forces: Visual, Verbal and the Digital - LIT129 Introduction to Coleridge's Poetics - LIT143 Critical Comparisons: Reading Plato - LIT164 The Culture Critique of Raymond Williams - LIT201 20th -Century Literary Theory - LIT206 Feminist Theory / Genealogies of Feminist Theory - LIT211 Indian Poetics - LIT226 The Experience of Literature - LIT232 An Introduction to Theories of Reading - LIT233 Literary Psychoanalysis - LIT241 Literature and Psychoanalysis: Lacanian Perspectives - LIT243 Acts of Reading - LIT249 Literary Inquiries: Crossing the Postcolonial Abyss - LIT253 Literary Theory: Plato to Post-Modernism

-Core Requirement 9: Literatures of modern I ndia
+Core Requirement 9: Literatures of modern India

-LIT633

-LIT109 Indian Poetry in English and Translation Revisiting Indian Classics
+- LIT633 Indian Poetry in English and Translation

+- LIT109 Revisiting Indian Classics

-LIT 109 LIT 115 Contemporary Indian Theatre / Modern Indian Drama
+- LIT115 Contemporary Indian Theatre / Modern Indian Drama

-LIT124 Indian Literature in Translation
+- LIT124 Indian Literature in Translation

-LIT145 Fiction of the Indian Diaspora
+- LIT145 Fiction of the Indian Diaspora

-LIT152 Post-Independence Dalit Autobiography
+- LIT152 Post-Independence Dalit Autobiography

-LIT153 Indian Literatures
+- LIT153 Indian Literatures

-LIT156 Feminism in Manju Kapur's Novels
+- LIT156 Feminism in Manju Kapur's Novels

 LIT218 Indian Writing in English

-LIT218 Indian Fiction II
+LIT228 Indian Fiction II

 LIT240 Contemporary Indian Literature and Emerging Identities

-Core Requirement 10:
+Core Requirement 10: Re-thinking humanities/critical humanities

-Re-thinking humanities

 LIT135 Culture and Memory

 LIT137 Culture and Community

 LIT146 Critical Humanities

 LIT147 Performing Traditions

 LIT151 Liveable Learning

 LIT157 Contextures of Learning

 LIT221 Text and Hypertext of Literature and Culture

 LIT229 Hypermedia: Theory and Practice

 LIT674 Cultures of Translation

-A Selection of Ontional Courses offered in the past
+A Selection of Optional Courses offered in the past

-• Introduction to Karnetia Music
+LIT123 Introduction to Carnatic Music -- -------- --------------------------------

-A Sele

-.
-Colours of Children o can o co can an ano paret LIT123 Introduction to Karnatic Music LIT133 On Marx I: From Philosophy to Political Economy LIT134 Stage Plays into Films LIT138 Search for the Self in Contemporary European Cinema LIT145 Style in the Movies of the Indian Diaspora LIT212 Introduction to Modern European Drama LIT220 How to Read American Films - Genres, Narratives, Stars LIT230 Latin American Literature: A Survey Course LIT231 Civil Society and Democracy: Comparing India and the West

-LIT234 19th-Century French Novel

-LIT236 Grammar of Karnatic Music II

-LIT235 Hermann Hesse from Cross-Cultural Perspective

-LIT239 Versions of Comedy in Drama and Film

-LIT251 Through Fiction-Writing (20th-C American Fiction) to Fiction-
+- LIT133 On Marx I: From Philosophy to Political Economy - LIT134 Stage Plays into Films - LIT138 Search for the Self in Contemporary European Cinema - LIT145 Style in the Movies of the Indian Diaspora - LIT212 Introduction to Modern European Drama - LIT220 How to Read American Films Genres, Narratives, Stars - LIT230 Latin American Literature: A Survey Course - LIT231 Civil Society and Democracy: Comparing India and the West - LIT234 19th-Century French Novel - LIT236 Grammar of Carnatic Music II - LIT235 Hermann Hesse from Cross-Cultural Perspective - LIT239 Versions of Comedy in Drama and Film - LIT251 Through Fiction-Writing (20th-C American Fiction) to Fiction- Writing - LIT250 Modern European Cinema and the Problem of the Self political theory, and alongside worldwide political developments (the media revolution, the new social movements, globalization), Cultural Studies engages the critical issues of our times.
+The major strength of Cultural Studies, and perhaps also the principal reason for its extraordinary influence, is the manner in which it combines an interest in the local, the everyday and the contemporary with rigorous theoretical analysis.
+It has also brought into focus a new sense of the relationship between the academy and public life, 'high' culture and popular culture, and theory and practice.
+We believe that Cultural Studies also makes available, for the first time after colonialism, tools and concepts that enable a theoretically rigorous India-centred scholarship.

-Writing

-LIT250 Modern European Cinema and the Problem of the Self